emu-russia/pureikyubu/Docs/HW/DiskInterface.md

 - Immediate commands
 - Via DI DMA

-Immediate commands are used for quick control (stop the engine, start DVD Audio Stream, etc.).
+Immediate commands are used for quick control (stop the motor, start DVD Audio Stream, etc.).

 DI DMA is mainly used to transfer data from DVD (but there is also a "secret" debugging functionality).